Faculty first – our mission is to provide for faculty / department reuse.

 As an environmentally conscious corporate citizen, the University has adopted a Sustainability Commitment which includes the objective of transforming current waste management practices using effective strategies, infrastructure, systems and education to achieve best practice waste reduction, reuse and recycling rates.
 The University has become increasingly aware of the issues caused by disposal of electronic Waste (E-waste) worldwide and consequently has decided to address the disposal of unwanted electronic equipment in a consistent, environmentally conscious manner.

-For disposal of equipment please log a request via the staff hub.
+For disposal of equipment please log a request via the Staff Services Portal.

 Triage process for all University departments with regard to electronic assets is as follows: